Policy

 officer caused or induced by the cumulative effect of exposure to heat, smoke,

-toxic gases, chemical fumes and other toxic substances, shall remain with the
+toxic gases, chemical fumes, and other toxic substances, will remain with the

 assigned claims services staff for processing, with the following exceptions: